oregontoni/shell-ai-hackathon-2024/README.md

 Road transport is the backbone of supply chain, playing a pivotal role in moving goods and bolstering the economy.
 In this hackathon, we had a chance to develop mathematical models to optimize fleet decarbonization strategies, to help fleet owners make informed decisions that align with their energy transition objectives and business outcomes.

+(The full problem statement shared by Shell.ai for this hackathon has also been uploaded to this repository.)

 **Challenge**

 Professional, delivery and operational fleets are a significant contributor to global greenhouse emissions.
 Fleet owners aspire to achieve net-zero emissions promptly; however, the transition presents a complex dilemma.
 Balancing the urgency of achieving net-zero emissions with business